jmcnamara/excel-writer-xlsx/CONTRIBUTING.md

 ### Code Style

-Follow the general style of the surrounding code and format it format it with [perltidy](http://perltidy.sourceforge.net) and the following options:
+Follow the general style of the surrounding code and format it with [perltidy](http://perltidy.sourceforge.net) and the following options:

     -mbl=2 -pt=0 -nola